anshuthopsee/option-payoff/README.md

 2. Select/Unselect option legs with the checkbox.
 3. Save modified (custom) strategies as new, or update saved strategies.
 4. Persistence of saved strategies through local storage.
-5. URL based routing, to select a strategy from the URL with 404 error mitigation.
-(Example - https://anshuthopsee.github.io/option-payoff/Bull-Call-Spread).
+5. Hash routing, to select a strategy from the URL without throwing a 404 error.
+(Example - https://anshuthopsee.github.io/option-payoff/#/Bull-Call-Spread).
 The strategy name is case sensitive and all the words should be joined with "-" (hyphen).
 6. Numeric input value range: 0.1 >= value < 10000.

 ## To be added